alibaba/funcraft/README.md

 };
 ```

-Then Let's configure related services.
-Create a template.yml file in the project root directory:
+Then, let's configure related services.
+Create a `template.yml` file in the project root directory:

 ```yaml
 ROSTemplateFormatVersion: '2015-09-01'